 - Providing a personal statement and letters of recommendation

 Depending on which area of medical administration, management, or health care services a graduate wishes to pursue, there are further certifications they can obtain from foundations.
 The majority require the completion of an MHA.
 One such certification is from the American College of Health Care Executives (ACHE).
 For those seeking an exciting new career, more job autonomy, or have professional goals involving upper-level positions with greater responsibility, an MHA can be a valuable step toward success.

 Career Opportunities for MHA Graduates

-When prospective graduate students ask themselves “What is an MHA degree useful for?” they are likely quite concerned with what fields of practice they will be able to enter into.
+To understand what an MHA degree is useful for, it’s helpful to know which fields of practice graduates may be able to enter.
 Depending on their specific interests, MHA graduates may qualify for roles within the following career paths.

 Health Care Providers

-The most common route for health care administrators to take is leading teams of medical professionals within a health care facility.
+The most common route for health care administrators to take involves leading teams of medical professionals within a health care facility.
 Some possible work environments are hospitals, medical clinics, outpatient centers, mental health care facilities, and nursing homes.
-As their experience progresses following their graduation, these professionals expand their expertise, allowing them to attain senior administrative roles like:
+As their experience progresses following their graduation, these professionals usually expand their expertise, allowing them to attain senior administrative roles such as health care executives.

-Health care Executives – Executives apply their knowledge of system level health care to oversee all operations within their institution, for the purpose of identifying any opportunities to make improvements.
+Health care executives apply their knowledge of system-level health care to oversee all operations within their institution for the purpose of identifying any opportunities to make improvements.
 When necessary, they develop and implement new policies to enhance their facility.

 Health Care Policy